giacomellolab/NASA_RR3_Brain/README.md

 The input files and output data are available via Mendeley dataset link of which is available in the 'Data availability' section of the paper.

+### Validation_RNAscope_quantification
+This section contains the code and data for the validation experiments performed in this study.
+The code folder contains the code to generate the two boxplots that show the RNAscope quantification for two genes of interest (Adcy1 and Gpc5) in this study.
+The data folder contains the csv files with quantified RNAscope signal for each gene as a separate folder.
+Each csv filename starts with the samplename used in the study.